MontiCore Best Practices - Symbols, Scopes, Symboltables

 If the unknown symbol kinds do have different attributes or some extra information

-needs to be calculated in the new symbols, then either the L1
+needs to be calculated in the new symbols, then either the L1-tool needs to be adapted or

 the serialized symbol table can be transformed to another